michaelessiet/Threejs-landing/readme.md

-# Three.js Starter
+# Three.js Practice
-Courtesy of Bruno Simon of https://threejs-journey.xyz/
+A project made with Threejs.
+This project is a bucket of random things I can make with Threejs.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).